-There is public sewer serving the site which is adequate for the amount of employees and visitors
+There is a septic system on site which is adequate for the amount of employees and visitors.

 10.4.3 Utilities

 The development must be provided with electrical, telephone, and telecommunication service adequate to meet the anticipated use of the project.
 New utility lines and facilities must be screened from view to the extent feasible.
 If the service in the street or on adjoining lots is underground, the new service must be placed underground.